TiiJeiJ8/AetherLab/README.md

 # 📊 Fuck-Charts

+**❕Adopting a tightly coupled architecture for the front and back end has greatly increased the difficulty of maintenance and development, necessitating a restructuring of the architecture to decouple the front and back end. 💪**

 A Python/Dash web app for rapid data visualization & exploratory analysis.
 Upload datasets (CSV/Excel/JSON) and create interactive charts with rich customization.

 ---